rittels-windy-plugins/windy-plugin-day-night/README.md

 - The daylight saving time rule,  if applicable.
 - This is obtained from:  [iana.org/time-zones](https://www.iana.org/time-zones)
 - The timezone polygons are obtained from: [Evan Siroky's project](https://github.com/evansiroky/timezone-boundary-builder/releases)
+- The timezone data was last updated on:  14-Sep-2025.

 ### Settngs: